 Stoked that I got to have Steve Statham on to talk about gods in science fiction.
 Steve’s a great guy and he writes a hell of a space opera.
 Our conversation today was sparked because I read his book, Gods and the City.
 The topics we covered range from mythology to history to our obsession […]

 This is the first SFF book club interview!
 I got a chance to sit down and chat with K. Gorman, author of the space opera series, The Eurynome Code.
 We talk about science fiction, inspirations, humor, and the first book in her space opera series, Black Dawn, which was featured in the book club just […]

 About M. G. Herron

 Find out more

 M.G.
-Herron is a science fiction and fantasy author based in Austin, TX.
+Herron is an independent science fiction and fantasy author based in Austin, TX.
 When he’s not writing fiction, he’s running content strategy for tech startups, sport climbing, and hiking in the woods with his dog.